 Committee Member & Social Media Officer: Helen

-Helen loves sharks and is on a mission to gain the skills required to enable her to dive to the sea bed to observe Great Whites in their natural enviroment.
-Having joined LUEC at the beginning of 2018 Helen achieved her BSAC Ocean Diver qualification at Stoney Cove in the September before embarking on her first leisure dive (with the sharks and a friendly Big-nosed Unicornfish) at Skegness Aquarium.
+Helen loves sharks and is on a mission to gain the skills required to enable her to dive to the sea bed to observe Great Whites in their natural environment.
+Having joined LUEC at the beginning of 2018, Helen achieved her BSAC Ocean Diver qualification at Stoney Cove in the September before embarking on her first leisure dive (with the sharks and a friendly Big-nosed Unicornfish) at Skegness Aquarium.

 When Helen isn’t splashing around in her ‘flippers’ and ‘goggles’ she is known to travel extensively as part of her day job.
 On occasion she can be spotted on her road-bike tackling the hills in southern Leicestershire or more likely in a bar – vodka in hand!